What Is Dollar Cost Averaging (DCA) In Crypto?

 - Purchasing power is averaged out.
 In a bullish market, the downside with DCA is the investor’s fiat dollar starts to reduce over time and fewer coins or tokens are purchased.
 An investor that used a large amount of cash at the start of a steep rise in price might be able to outperform a DCA strategy.

 - Incur higher fees.
 Cryptocurrency trading platforms charge a trading fee for buy and sell transactions.
-The fee can range between 0.05% to 1% depending on the type of exchange.
+The fee can range between 0.05% to 1% depending on the type of exchange, in addition to spreads on each crypto pair.
 Using a DCA method with frequent transactions will incur a trading fee on each purchase.
 The number of fees incurred using a DCA strategy will be higher than a 1-off buy and hold strategy.
+Therefore, DCA may not be suitable for investors that want to reduce their crypto fees in the long run.

 - Purchase in a downtrend.
 Implementing dollar cost averaging works during times when the price is both high and low.
 Starting DCA at the start of a multi-year bear market can take longer (or never) to recover the unrealized losses.
 Therefore, the individual must still know the crypto market and its cycles to purchase a crypto asset using DCA.